Using Greyproxy with Greywall

 greywall -m -- npm install - Watch the dashboard at

-http://localhost:43080— you'll see pending/blocked requests - Approve the destinations you want to allow in the dashboard's Pending Requests view
+http://localhost:43080, where pending and blocked requests appear - Approve the destinations you want to allow in the dashboard's Pending Requests view

-- Run again — approved destinations now pass through automatically
+- Run again, and approved destinations now pass through automatically

 This iterative approach lets you build a minimal, precise allow list rather than guessing upfront.